Cambodia: Death toll from building collapse rises to 24 | DW | 24.06.2019

 Rescue crews on Monday continued to claw through rubble of a building under construction that collapsed two days ago in a Cambodian resort town, killing 24 people and injuring another 24.

-Cambodian Prime Minister Hun Sen on Sunday said he would take personal charge of the rescue operation as hundreds of rescuers dug through twisted metal and concrete overnight in search of survivers.
+Cambodian Prime Minister Hun Sen on Sunday said he would take personal charge of the rescue operation as hundreds of rescuers dug through twisted metal and concrete overnight in search of survivors.

 Provincial authorities said that as of Monday 75% of the debris had been cleared.